-Federal Agencies Responsible
+Federal Agencies Responsible for Wetland Regulations

 - Department of Defense, U.S. Army Corps of Engineers (Corps)

 - The Department of the Interior, U.S. Fish and Wildlife Service (FWS)